trynova/website/pages/blog/internals-of-nova-part-1.md

 specification standpoint you would be exactly correct, but: From a usage standpoint, the purpose of an `Array` is to act as a linear, access-by-index collection of values.
-An object's purpose is to act as something less defined, an acces-by-name collection of values.
+An object's purpose is to act as something less defined, an access-by-name collection of values.

 Most if not perhaps all production engines out in the world make no difference between an object and an `Array` (except for the specification mandated handling